-- \1) When writing to clock and calendar counters, do not insert CE=L until all times from second to year have been written to prevent error in writing time.
-(Detailed in "P.27 •Considerations in Reading and Writing Time Data under special condition". - \2) Any writing to the second counter will reset divider units lower than the second digits.
+- \1) When writing to clock and calendar counters, do not drive CE to "L" until all times from second to year have been written to prevent error in writing time.
+(Detailed in "P.24 ■ Considerations in Reading and Writing Time Data under special condition ". - \2) Any writing to the second counter will reset divider units lower than the second digits.